 exFAT.
 This can be done from the File Explorer on Windows, or from the Disks applications on Linux-based systems.

-FAT32if the image is smaller than 4GB (as that is the maximum file size it supports) or
+FAT32if the image is smaller than 4GB (as that is the maximum file size it supports), or use

-.img.xz.
-We strongly recommend verifying the image file checksum after copying, to make sure the file was not corrupted.
+We strongly recommend verifying the image file checksum after copying to the USB drive to ensure the file was not corrupted.

 sudo eos-factory-reset.
-After confirming it thought the program prompts, you will be asked to reboot the computer to trigger the reset process.
-After this process finishes you will be taken to the Welcome screen of the First Boot Experience.
+After confirming the program prompts, you will be asked to reboot the computer to trigger the reset process.
+After this process finishes, you will be taken to the Welcome screen of the First Boot Experience.

 Wait for the flashing to finish, at which point you will be notified and prompted to press